UNDP's support for the Millennium Development Goals (MDGs) puts partnership at the centre of all aspects of our work. Our partners include:

 The private sector can make an important contribution to development by fostering innovation, providing funding and promoting entrepreneurship in developing countries.
 In many of our programme countries the preconditions for private sector development and the emergence of inclusive markets (i.e. markets that extend choice and opportunity to the poor as producers, consumers and wage earners) are not yet in place.
 To facilitate inclusive market development, UNDP focuses on connecting and integrating local producers with domestic and global markets.
 This work is supported by the Growing Inclusive Markets (GIM) and Business Call to Action (BCtA) initiatives.

 Both global and local foundations are providing strong backing for UNDP's development activities.
-UNDP engages in three types of partnerships with foundations.
-The first and most common is the “donor-grantee” relationship.
-In such cases a foundations may award grants to UNDP in support of specific projects in line with their overall mission and priorities.
-The second is based on mutual information sharing.
-UNDP recognizes the tremendous knowledge that foundations offer in specific areas such as governance, environment or HIV/ AIDS and works with them to utilize their expertise and knowledge capacities.
-The third type of partnership is forged at the community level.
-UNDP works in partnership with civil society organizations and community foundations in their efforts to better address issues on the local level.
+UNDP recognizes the tremendous knowledge that foundations offer in a variety of areas ranging from governance, environment to health and financial inclusion and works with them to utilize their expertise and knowledge capacities.
+UNDP works in partnership with community foundations and civil society organizations at the community level in efforts to better address issues at the local level.

 Civil Society Organizations